pappasam/nvim-repl/README.md

 ## Commands

-`:ReplOpen` open the repl for the current filetype
+`:Repl` or `:ReplOpen`: open the repl.
+Takes the name of an executable repl as an optional argument.
+If no argument is provided, defaults to either the filetype-associated repl or the configured default repl.

-`:ReplClose` close the repl, if open
+`:ReplClose`: close the repl, if open.

-`:ReplToggle` if repl is open, close.
-If repl is closed, open
+`:ReplToggle`: if repl is open, close it.
+If repl is closed, open it using either the filetype-associated repl or the configured default repl.

 ## Notes